Charmaine Dunmow BSc.(Hons),UKCP,

 I am an Accredited Member of the UK Council for Psychotherapy

-I offer counselling on a short or long term basis in Saffron Walden in Essex.
-I enjoy working individually, with couples and other relationships.
+I offer counselling on a short or long term basis in Saffron Walden and Castle Hedingham in Essex.

 Making the decision to come for counselling is the first step on the journey to discovering and understanding more about yourself, your relationships and your place in the world.